Social-Industrial/Organizational Psychology (Social-I/O)

 The extra coursework needed to meet the needs of these three sub-areas means that students will require three years of coursework before taking the required comprehensive exam needed for admission to candidacy for the Ph.D. program.

 In addition to the coursework that is required, our program is also intensively research-focused.
 One major goal of our area is the discovery of new psychological knowledge.
 Accordingly, each student admitted to the program is expected to contribute to the area’s research mission from the moment they set foot on campus.

 These contributions are made via:

 - Your first year-project

-- Both ongoing independent research and collaborative research with faculty and other students (via course credit in PSYC 690, Psychological Research; and PSYC 681, Independent Study)
+- Both ongoing independent research and collaborative research with faculty and other students.
+Some of this work may count for course credit in PSYC 690 (Psychological Research) or PSYC 685 (Independent Study)

 - M.A. project

 - Ph.D. project

 The program’s model for research is a flexible one.
 You are encouraged to pursue multiple research interests and to become exposed to different styles of research by collaborating with different faculty members and with other students.

 In addition to the goal of discovering new knowledge, another goal of the program is the dissemination of that discovered knowledge.
 To accomplish this goal, students are encouraged to both present their work at scientific conferences and, when the work is ready, to publish the results of their research in the scientific psychology journals.